jcamins/biblionarrator/doc/install.md

    Redis is available for Fedora/CentOS/RHEL from the EPEL repository.

+5) Install grunt by running:

+    sudo npm install -g grunt-cli

-5) Download Biblionarrator.
+6) Download Biblionarrator.
 You can download a zip file from GitHub at https://github.com/biblionarrator/biblionarrator/archive/master.zip or clone the git repo: